varrahan/tt-metrics-exporter/README.md

   `tt_memory_total_bytes`, `tt_tensix_cores_used`, and
   `tt_tensix_cores_available` only when a safe source reports those values.
-- Cache telemetry in a polling loop and serve `/metrics` and `/v1/devices` on port `9400`.
+- Cache telemetry in a polling loop and serve `/metrics` and `/v1/devices` on port `9400`, with shallow liveness at `/healthz` and snapshot readiness at `/readyz`.

 The workload-side TTNN publisher lives at `integrations/ttnn/metalium_profiler_publisher.py`.
-Kubernetes DaemonSet packaging remains a future implementation layer.
+Kubernetes DaemonSet, monitoring, and environment overlays live under `deploy/kubernetes`.

 The exporter does not run `tt-smi` and should not grow a `tt-smi` subprocess path.
 If a value only exists through `tt-smi`, treat that as a missing safe